junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — Placed on the Union Calendar, Calendar No. 425.
 - 2014-09-08 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-574.
 - 2014-09-08 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-574.
+- 2014-09-10 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Whitfield objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2014-09-10 — Considered under suspension of the rules. (consideration: CR H7409-7410)
+- 2014-09-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5057.
+- 2014-09-10 — Mr. Whitfield moved to suspend the rules and pass the bill, as amended.
+- 2014-09-11 — Considered as unfinished business. (consideration: CR H7439)
+- 2014-09-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 9/10/2014 H7409)
+- 2014-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 9/10/2014 H7409)